AN EQUESTRIAN’S GUIDE TO SHELBY COUNTY

 Horseback riding is hungry good times, and Shelby County has just the place to satisfy your appetite after a day on the trails: Bell House Restaurant.
 Tucked in a circa 1902 building, the restaurant is known not only for its food, but for the historic mid-1800s city fire bell parked in its front yard.
 The bell rings daily in celebration of “the joy of delicious food.”

 On the menu?
 One of Kentucky’s most famous dishes, the Hot Brown, a heavenly turkey-and-toast dish smothered in cheese and topped with crispy bacon and ripe tomatoes.
-Other hearty fare – beef tips with mushroom demi-glace, cedar plank salmon and Henry Bain Pork, named for a famous steak sauce invented in Kentucky – rounds out the offerings that are served on linen-topped tables in several dining galleries.
+Other hearty fare – beef tips with mushroom demi-glace, cedar plank salmon and Henry Bain Pork, named for a famous steak sauce invented in Kentucky – rounds out the offerings that are served on linen-topped tables in a several dining galleries.

 Grab some zzz’s in the heart of horse country